 by Editorial Staff And Contributors

 The rotator cuff is a group of four muscles in the shoulder and upper arm.
 The muscles help to move the arm at the shoulder and also help to stabilize the joint.
 The muscles are connected to the shoulder bone by tendons, which are strong, flexible cords.
-Tendons may become damaged from long term overuse or from injury.
+The muscles or tendons may become damaged from long term overuse or from injury.